lidiasofiaobregon/CAS570/stress-systems-project.md

 Third, I'd like to more intentionally refine each of the parameters to more accurately reflect how they scale with stress.
 At the moment, I've taken what is currently known in the literature when it comes to positive or negative relationships between variables, and I've semi-arbitrarily decided how much stress will be added onto the individual based off of certain cut offs of their parameters.
 Furthermore, some of the current parameters (8 total) being used contain some overlapping phenomenon.
 For example, the parameter "unsafety" theoretically includes things such as health metrics and social context information, which we also see present in other parameters (i.e. health_score and bad_social_history).
 In theory, I could improve the model by more particularly separating out the overlap within parameters to see the clear influence of certain combinations and values over others.
 Another potential refinement I'd be interested in including would be for the interactions term.
 Currently, no matter how many people you're in the interaction with, stress only increases or decreases a fixed amount– The number of people present in the interaction doesn't affect the value changes.
 A more realistic reflection might be an appropriate averaging of the number of people within an interaction, and an adjustment to increase or decrease in stress accordingly.

+Fourth, I'd like to somehow implement a "quality of social interaction" metric into the model.
+At the moment, the only information about the social interaction that is implemented is the presence of or lack of an interaction (a frequency or quantity), rather than information about the quality of interaction.
+The literature shows that the quality of the social interaction influences whether or not the interaction contributes to one's well-being, especially considering the characteristics of said individual.
+A qualitative measure could at first be a random parameter of an interaction, and could advance to be based on the compatibility of a given person's characteristics during an interaction.

 Lastly, I'd like to eventually explore the mechanisms by which these parameters are interacting within the individual to "produce stress" during an interaction.
 As we saw in the discussion, the combination of parameters matters for stress– The contignecies between certain parameters and their outcomes (in isolation) are not as cut and dry.
 Perhaps I could do a behavior spectrum analysis in R to determine the specific profiles of parameters that contribute to high stress or low stress over time, and design experiments around the formulated hypotheses.

 #### References

+Bernstein, M. J., Zawadzki, M. J., Juth, V., Benfield, J. A., & Smyth, J. M. (2018).
+Social interactions in daily life: Within-person associations between momentary social experiences and psychological and physical health indicators.
+Journal of Social and Personal Relationships, 35(3), 372–394. https://doi.org/10.1177/0265407517691366

+Brosschot JF, Verkuil B, Thayer JF.
+Generalized Unsafety Theory of Stress: Unsafe Environments and Conditions, and the Default Stress Response.
+Int J Environ Res Public Health.
+2018 Mar 7;15(3):464. doi: 10.3390/ijerph15030464.
+PMID: 29518937; PMCID: PMC5877009.

+Milek A, Butler EA, Tackman AM, Kaplan DM, Raison CL, Sbarra DA, Vazire S, Mehl MR. "Eavesdropping on Happiness" Revisited: A Pooled, Multisample Replication of the Association Between Life Satisfaction and Observed Daily Conversation Quantity and Quality.
+Psychol Sci.
+2018 Sep;29(9):1451-1462. doi: 10.1177/0956797618774252.
+Epub 2018 Jul 3.
+PMID: 29969949; PMCID: PMC6139582.

+Selye, Hans.
+“Stress and disease.”
+Science, vol. 122, no. 3171, 1955, pp. 625- 631, https://doi.org/10.1126/science.122.3171.625.

+Sun J, Harris K, Vazire S. Is well-being associated with the quantity and quality of social interactions?
+J Pers Soc Psychol.
+2020 Dec;119(6):1478-1496. doi: 10.1037/pspp0000272.
+Epub 2019 Oct 24.
+PMID: 31647273.